support-booksai-org/schoolboardnet-documentation/docs-authoring/google-docs-pdf-expandable-html.md

 symbols, commas, or decimal places.
 Do not apply the class to dates, IDs, counts, or ordinary numbers.

+MANDATORY NUMERIC-COLUMN MARKUP RULE:

+For every semantic data table, identify columns whose header, unit, table title, or surrounding context clearly indicates monetary amounts, financial amounts, or percentages.

+A column is monetary when it represents money or financial value, for example: amount, balance, budget, actual, revenue, expense, expenditure, cost, price, payment, receipt, disbursement, debit, credit, fund balance, total, variance, or a currency symbol/code.

+A column is percentage-based when its header or values indicate percent, percentage, %, rate, ratio, share, increase, decrease, change, or variance %.

+You MUST apply:
+- class="sbn-currency" to the th and every td in a monetary column.
+- class="sbn-percent" to the th and every td in a percentage column.

+Apply the class to total/subtotal cells in those columns as well.

+Do not apply either class to identifiers, account codes, dates, years, page numbers, ZIP codes, telephone numbers, addresses, grades, names, or ordinary counts unless the column is clearly a monetary amount or percentage.

+Before returning the HTML, verify that every recognized monetary or percentage column has the required class on its header and every data cell.
+Correct any missing class before returning the HTML.

 Return:
 1. exactly one HTML code block containing only the converted content; and
 2. a separate Review Items list outside the HTML block.